maxmmitchell/mbta-subway-sim/README.md

 - - `map.json`: distance matrix representing the time from each station to every other station.
 - - `red-a.json, red-b.json, blue.json, orange.json, green-e.json, green-d.json, green-c.json, green-b.json`: representations of the layout of each line. branches get their own file, and to avoid duplication, common set of track is only represented once, as this representation cares only about stop-to-stop times. `red-a.json` and `green-e.json` get the bulk of it; see official write-up for more details.
 - - `/sim_in_full/`: same as `/sim_in_default/`, except contains a full-size model instead of a scale one.
 Note that due to their large size, all full-size models (both in this input directory, and in the examples) are compressed using Gzip.
+- `/examples/`: directory of examples of various outputs from different ways to use the simulation.
-- `/out_add_ex/`: example of adding a station.
+- - `/out_add_ex/`: example of adding a station.
-- `/out_sub_ex/`: example of subtracting a station.
+- - `/out_sub_ex/`: example of subtracting a station.
-- `/out_i_ex/`: example of using the interactive mode to make multiple modifications.
+- - `/out_i_ex/`: example of using the interactive mode to make multiple modifications.
-- `/out_add_ex_full/`: example of adding a station, with the full-size model.
+- - `/out_add_ex_full/`: example of adding a station, with the full-size model.
-- `/out_sub_ex_full/`: example of subtracting a station, with the full-size model.
+- - `/out_sub_ex_full/`: example of subtracting a station, with the full-size model.
-- `/out_test_glx/`: output from a test recreating the Green Line Extension project using the simulation.
+- - `/out_test_glx/`: output from a test recreating the Green Line Extension project using the simulation.
 - `/model_bin/`: folder containing compressed models used in the model training process.

 ## How was `MBTA Subway Sim` made?